 On your back, side or front.
-You know what babies love?
+Do you know what babies love?
 YOU!
 You know what else babies love?
 To be held!
 I believe that building a strong, healthy attachment on both parents is a critical part of building strong, confident, healthy children.

 2 .
 Hands free!
 Look, ma, no hands!